Testspieler09/focus_timer/README.md

 ### Add your own sound

 To add your own sound change line 173.
 Should work with any audio file, but if not convert it to a different typ.
 The default file is `sound.mp3`.
-Only tested on Windows, so if the filepath gets generated wrongly open an issue or fix it yourself.
+Only tested on Windows, so if the filepath gets generated wrong open an issue or send a pull request.
 ```python
 file = "sound.mp3"
 # other code e.g. generation of filepath